directdemocracy-vote/www/white_paper.md

 #### Optional Judge Information

-Some judges may optionally ask citizens to provide then some private information, which they should keep private.
+Some judges may optionally ask citizens to provide them some private information, which they should keep private.
 This information is useful to assess the reputation of citizens, that is one citizen registration corresponds to a single real individual.
 It may include local voter registration number, phone number, credit card number, ID card number, passport number, social insurance number, etc.
 Such private information should never be made public.
-It is managed by trustess themselves and is out of the scope of the *directdemocracy.vote* system.
+It is managed by judges themselves and is out of the scope of the *directdemocracy.vote* system.
 Citizens are free to choose a judge among several for which they feel confident about the management of their private information.
 Some judges may not require to ask any private information to citizen.